 Speakers to the event are:

 The side event will be chaired by Natacha Bracq, Programme Lawyer of the IBA’s Human Rights Institute.
-The event is co-sponsored by Lawyers for Lawyers, the Union Internationale des Avocats and Lawyers’ Rights Watch Canada.
+The event was co-sponsored by Lawyers for Lawyers, the Union Internationale des Avocats and Lawyers’ Rights Watch Canada.

 Please also find attached a leaflet with the invitation to the UN side event together with the bios of the panelists.
-For more information and to register for the event, please email Roberta Taveri.